 It leads to conflict

-Although virtually all countries have laws and regulations in place to prevent land-grabs, a series of political, economic and geographical factors mean that local people often end up defending land they believe is theirs from large palm companies, leading to disputes and even violence on occasion.
-Often these are indigenous people whose right to the land is based on ‘custom and heritage’ not the letter of the law - making these heated clashes, with very difficult legal implications behind them.
+Virtually all countries have laws and regulations in place to prevent land-grabs.
+However, a series of political, economic and geographical factors mean that local people often end up defending land they believe is theirs from large palm companies.
+This leads to disputes and even violence on occasion.
+Often these are indigenous people whose right to the land is based on ‘custom and heritage’, not the letter of the law.
+Making these heated clashes, with very difficult legal implications behind them.

 In Indonesia, one of the main producers of palm oil, there were 659 disputes linked to agriculture in the last year alone.
 Similar stories play out across other palm oil producing nations including Brazil and Malaysia.
 However, palm oil is big business and, unfortunately, governments sometimes turn a blind eye, viewing the vast wealth plantations created as a price worth paying.

 It’s not actually very good for you – so why do companies use palm oil?